Greyluck/AutomationExampleForClientsAPI/README.md

 Executing tests
 ---
-To facilitate the use of this project, there will be one or executable files that can help to perfom several tasks.
+To facilitate the use of this project, there will be one or more executable files that can help to perfom several tasks.

 **Testing**
 To start a test manually follow this indications: